+Content, in all its forms, that specifically matches the needs of the target is the fuel for the process.
 Typically a CRM will be needed and a content management system to track what is delivered and to whom.
 Content distribution tools (including social media) will be required and a range of analysis tools to track performance.
 Digital marketing tools (SEO, PPC, Email, social etc) will be needed either as stand-alone items or integrated into a larger platform.

 Several platforms integrate much of the above including Hubspot, Marketo, and Engagio.
 Most platforms deliver a useful service but it is important to ensure technology does not become the problem.
 Costs can spiral and more time can be spent fixing technology problems than dealing with customer and market issues.

 Most platforms started life as inbound marketing tools and morphed (to a point) into ABM tools.
 It is important to understand the difference between inbound marketing and ABM and not to let the tool dictate the process.

 Account based marketing is certainly not the best way forward for all B2B organisations.
 It only tends to fit certain markets, with a specific set of supplier/customer dynamics.

 The main problems with ABM tend to fall into three categories:

 Without a clear understanding of what ABM is (and what it is not) its goals and a plan, it is destined to fail.
 To have any chance of success strong leadership is required and unflinching medium to long term support from higher management.